Anheuser-Busch (BUD)

 Revenue growth can be broken down into changes in price and volume (the number of units sold).
 While both are important, volume is the lifeblood of a successful staples business as there’s a ceiling to what consumers will pay for everyday goods; they can always trade down to non-branded products if the branded versions are too expensive.

-In Anheuser-Busch’s Q1 2025, sales volumes dropped 2.2% year on year.
+In Anheuser-Busch’s Q3 2025, sales volumes dropped 3.7% year on year.
 This result represents a further deceleration from its historical levels, showing the business is struggling to move its products.

 7. Gross Margin & Pricing Power

 Anheuser-Busch has best-in-class unit economics for a consumer staples company, enabling it to invest in areas such as marketing and talent to grow its brand.
-As you can see below, it averaged an elite 54.7% gross margin over the last two years.
-That means Anheuser-Busch only paid its suppliers $45.26 for every $100 in revenue.
+As you can see below, it averaged an elite 55.4% gross margin over the last two years.
+That means for every $100 in revenue, only $44.59 went towards paying for raw materials, production of goods, transportation, and distribution.
 Anheuser-Busch Trailing 12-Month Gross Margin

 8. Operating Margin

-Looking at the trend in its profitability, Anheuser-Busch’s operating margin rose by 1.5 percentage points over the last year, as its sales growth gave it operating leverage.
+Analyzing the trend in its profitability, Anheuser-Busch’s operating margin rose by 1.2 percentage points over the last year, showing its efficiency has improved.

 Anheuser-Busch Trailing 12-Month Operating Margin (GAAP)